2003 Hengyang fire: Investigation

-According to residents, the fire was caused by a vendor drying chilli by burning sulphur and due to the warehouse environment, the fire would easily spread to nearby materials, such as clothing.
+According to residents, the fire was caused by a vendor drying Illicium verum by burning sulphur and due to the warehouse environment, the fire would easily spread to nearby materials, such as clothing.

 The investigation also highlighted the lack of specialised rescue equipment, such as infrared cameras and breathing apparatuses.

 Trial verdict

 The trial began on 26 October 2004 at the People's Court in Zhuhui District, accusing Li Wenge, Li Yongkai, Wei Dongheng, Zhu Feng and Xiao Wei of extremely serious crimes in construction, and Shen Liming of serious neglect.
 The final verdict was delivered on 1 April 2005:

 The 17 lessors who used level 1 as a warehouse sought compensation for damages; in total, Wen Ge, the Chairman of Yongxing Group, Yongxing Property Management company and the person who caused the fire, Wang Yuliang paid 3,524,223 RMB.

 Lawsuits

 The families of 19 of the killed firefighters launched a lawsuit against Yongxing Group, seeking compensation.

 For reasons unknown, only 17 families ultimately launched the suit against Yongxing Group, Zhu Feng, Xiao Wei, Yongxing Property Management Company among four others for compensation up to a total of 4,340,000 RMB, while in total, the various suits against the company was for up to 20,000,000 RMB.